KevinKra/My_notes/Google_IT/README.md

 - **Form Factor**: The size of a motherboard.
 ATX, Advanced Technology Extended, is the most common Form Factor.
 ITX, Information Technology Extended is a smaller form factor than the ATX.
 The form factor of a motherboard is important in determining the amount of functionality and computational power you eventually want in your machine.

+#### Storage

+**Data Sizes**

+- 1 bit
+- 1 byte (8 bits)
+- 1 kilobyte (1024 bytes)
+- 1 megabyte (1024 kilobytes)
+- 1 gigabyte (1024 megabytes)
+- 1 terabyte (1024 gigabytes)

+**Hard Drive**

+- HHD, **Hard Disk Drives**, use a mechanical arm and spinning platform to read and write information.
+The speed of the platform/platter determines how quickly data can be written and read, commonly referred to as **RPM**.
+Because of the moving parts, HDDs are more prone to damage than SSDs.

+**Solid State Drive**

+- SSDs have no moving parts.
+Information is stored on microchips so data is able to travel much quicker when compared to an HDD.
+Additionally, their form factor is much more compact than that of an HDD.

+**ATA**

+- The most common interface for connecting a hard drive.
+The most common of the ATA interfaces is SATA, which uses one cable for data transfers.
+SATA drives are **hot swappable** and don't require the computer to be shut down to plug one in.
+They are move data faster and are more efficient than their precursors.
+Despite the speed of the **SATA cable** it was not fast enough to keep up with the demands of SSDs.
+So another interface standard was created called **NVM express** or **NVMe**, instead of using another cable an NVMe was added as an expansion slot allow for greater throughput and efficiency.

 #### Key Technologies:

 - Ports